 Kotor is a moody well-preserved former Venetian city inhabited by less than 13,000 people.
-Once visitors pass through the city walls a labyrinth of marbled streets, old lamps, stones houses, and quiet piazzas await them.
-The old city is fortified and encompassed by imposing stone walls while the town itself sits at the foot of a gorgeous Adriatic bay with the Dalmatian mountains rising high up above turquoise waters.
+Once visitors pass through the city walls, a labyrinth of marbled streets, old lamps, stone houses, and quiet piazzas await them.
+The ancient city is fortified and encompassed by imposing stone walls.
+At the same time, the town itself sits at the foot of a gorgeous Adriatic bay with the Dalmatian mountains rising high up above turquoise waters.

-Things to do in Kotor
+Best Things to do in Kotor

-Explore Old Town!
+1. Explore Old Town!

 Every hour the church bells ring adding to the ambiance and magic of Kotor.
 The central point of the town is the Cathedral of Sveti Tripun, it is a cathedral that dates back to 12th century.
-The allure of city extends beyond the city walls and into surrounding area of the bay with places such as Perast, Tivat, and Herceg Novi.
+The allure of city extends beyond the city walls and into the surrounding area of the bay with places such as Perast, Tivat, and Herceg Novi.

 Out of all the things to do in Kotor, this is my number 1.
 Climbing the 1350 steps to the Castle of San Giovanni is a right of passage when visiting Kotor.
 It is one of the main attractions in Kotor, and from the castle the views over the bay are incredible.
 The initial ascent will be met with some huffs and puffs, but the top of the fortress is spacious and offers some exploration while overlooking the region.

-Enjoy the restaurants and cafes
+3. Enjoy the Restaurants and Cafes